jpphilips/hng-task-2/README.md

 ```
 ## Output

--will create Json files of each row of the csv in the 'json_data' folder
+- will create Json files of each row of the csv in the 'json_data' folder
--will create a new csv 'new_filename' with the udated data
+- will create a new csv 'new_filename' with the updated data

 ## Author
 [JPPhilips](https://www.github.com/jpphilips)

-## Disclaimers, if any
+## Disclaimers

 if not installed, need to:
-- python.exe
+- insatll python.exe